If Gary were ever asked what single subject cookbook he would want me to write, the topic he would choose would undoubtedly be stir-fry.

-- Heat a large wok or skillet over medium high heat, and heat 2 tablespoons of the vegetable oil.
-Season the chicken with salt and pepper and add it to the pan with the garlic, and stir-fry over high heat until the chicken is cooked on the oustide, 3 to 4 minutes.
+- Heat a large wok or skillet over high heat, and heat 2 tablespoons of the vegetable oil.
+Season the chicken with salt and pepper and and stir-fry in the pan until the chicken is cooked on the outside, 3 to 4 minutes.
 Using a slotted spoon, transfer to a plate.

-- Add the remaining tablespoon of oil to the pan, then add the ginger and then quickly add the bell peppers.
-Sauté for 2 minutes, until the peppers start to soften, then add the cabbage, spinach (if using), and jalapeno and stir to combine everything, add ¼ cup water, and cover the pan.
+- Add the remaining tablespoon of oil to the pan, then add the ginger and garlic, and stir until fragrant.
+Then add the bell peppers and sauté for 2 minutes, until the peppers start to soften, then add the cabbage, spinach (if using), and jalapeno and stir to combine everything, add ¼ cup water, and cover the pan.
 Cook until the cabbage is wilted, about 3 minutes.
 Return the chicken to the pan, add the miso sauce, and bring to a simmer, until the chicken is cooked through, and everything is well coated with the sauce about 2 minutes.

 - Serve hot, with all the sauce, over the noodles.
 Sprinkle with slice scallions.